MrCNeale/mrcneale.github.io/_drafts/VCIX-NV-Exam-Experience.md

 The Result
 ==========
 As has become the norm now within 3-4hrs I got the e-mail through telling me I had passed.
-Great relief, not least at having to wrangle with trains to Leeds again.
+Great relief, not least at not having to wrangle with trains to Leeds again.
 It has to be hailed as a great win for automation that a complex multi-task exam can be marked via powercli script and turn around an answer so quickly.